Battle of Machias: Arrival at Machias

-Conflict
+Conflict - capture of Margaretta

 After escaping the Machias men, Margaretta was forced to jibe into brisk winds, which resulted in the main boom and gaff breaking away, crippling its navigability.
 Once Moore was in Holmes Bay he captured a sloop and took its spar and gaff to replace Margarettas.
 Moore also took its pilot, Robert Avery, captive.
-Unity crew of about 30 Machias men elected Jeremiah O'Brien as their captain and sailed out to chase down Margaretta.
+Unitys crew of about 30 Machias men elected Jeremiah O'Brien as their captain and sailed out to chase down Margaretta.
 Since Unity was a much faster sailing vessel, O'Brien's crew quickly caught up to the crippled Margaretta, while Falmouth Packet lagged behind.

 Upon seeing Unity approaching, Moore opened full sail and cut away his boats in an attempt to escape.
 As Unity pulled closer, Moore opened fire.
-Unity crew managed to avoid damage and pulled alongside Margaretta.
-Led by Joseph Getchell and O'Brien's brother, John, Unity crew stormed on board.
+Unity managed to avoid damage and pulled alongside Margaretta.
+Led by Joseph Getchell and O'Brien's brother, John, Unitys crew stormed on board.
 Both sides exchanged musket shots as Moore tossed hand grenades onto Unity.
 Moore was taken down by Samuel Watts with a musket shot to the chest.
 Once Falmouth Packet caught up to the attack, it managed to pull along the other side of Moore's ship.
 With the combination of both crews, they were able to overwhelm Margaretta.

-Aftermath
+Aftermath of 1775 engagement

 Since Moore was grievously wounded in the battle, his second-in-command, Midshipman Richard Stillingfleet, surrendered the crew and the vessel.
 Moore was taken back to Machias and put into the care of Ichabod Jones's nephew, Stephen Jones.
 However, Moore's wounds were too severe and he died the following day.
 Three other members of Moore's crew were killed, including Robert Avery.
 The remaining crew members of the British schooner were held at Machias for a month, then handed over to the Massachusetts Provincial Congress.
 Reports circulated that as many as 100 British men died in the battle.
 Machias lost two men, John McNiell and James Coolbroth, and three others were badly wounded: John Berry, who had a musket ball enter his mouth and exit behind his ear, Isaac Taft, and James Cole.

-The Machias community expected retaliation by the British Empire, and immediately petitioned to the Massachusetts Provincial Congress for guidance, supplies, and assistance.
+The residents of Machias expected British retaliation, and immediately petitioned to the Massachusetts Provincial Congress for guidance, supplies, and assistance.
 The Provincial Congress organized the defense of Machias and remained vigilant.

-Jeremiah O'Brien immediately outfitted one of the three captured vessels with breastwork, and armed it with guns and swivels that were taken from Margaretta, and changed its name to Machias Liberty.
+Jeremiah O'Brien immediately outfitted one of the three captured vessels with breastwork, and armed it with long guns and swivel guns taken from Margaretta, and changed its name to Machias Liberty.
 In July 1775, O'Brien and Benjamin Foster captured two more British armed schooners, Diligent and Tatamagouche.
 The ships' officers had been captured when they came ashore near Bucks Harbor.
-The Provincial Congress formally recognized O'Brien and Foster's efforts by commissioning both Machias Liberty and Diligent into the Massachusetts Navy with O'Brien as their commander in August 1775.
-Retaliation from the British did not occur until October 18, 1775, with the Burning of Falmouth.
+The Provincial Congress formally recognized O'Brien and Foster's efforts by commissioning both Machias Liberty and Diligent into the Massachusetts State Navy with O'Brien as their commander in August 1775.
+British retaliation did not occur until October 18, 1775, with the burning of Falmouth.